Women in Judaism: Orthodox Judaism

-Contemporary Hasidic perspectives note the distinctive outreach structure developed by the Chabad-Lubavitch movement.
-Beginning in the late 1950s, the movement’s leader, Rabbi Menachem Mendel Schneerson, encouraged married couples to settle worldwide as equal partners in shlichut (religious emissary work), formally granting women the parallel title shlucha.
-Today, more than 4,000 such emissary women gather annually in New York for the International Conference of Chabad-Lubavitch Women Emissaries, regarded as the largest regular assembly of Jewish women in the world.
-These shluchot direct educational programs, run community centres and teach Torah, often in locations lacking other Orthodox infrastructure.
-Scholars of modern Orthodoxy cite the model as a significant expansion of women’s communal authority within a halakhic framework while maintaining traditional ritual roles.

 Rules of modesty

 Although Judaism prescribes modesty for both men and women, the importance of modesty in dress and conduct is particularly stressed among women and girls.
 Most Orthodox women wear skirts and avoid trousers, and most married Orthodox women cover their hair with a scarf (tichel), snood, hat, beret, or wig.

 Halakhic advisor

 Under Jewish Law, Orthodox Jewish women refrain from bodily contact with their husbands while they are menstruating and for 7 days afterwards, and after the birth of a child.
 The Israeli Rabbinate allows women to act as yoatzot, halakhic advisers on matters considered sensitive and personal such as niddah.